 In this article, I will be showing how you can find unique values from multiple columns in Microsoft Excel.

+In this part, we will provide five different ways to get unique values in Excel from multiple columns.
 Let us have a look at this Data set.
 We have the students’ record of a school named Glory Kindergarten.

 We have the Student IDs, First Names, and Last Names of the students in columns B, C, and D respectively.